-- We reaffirm the original purpose of not-for-profit theater as our organizing principle, to understand theater in the context of its communities, artists, and institutions as an instrument of civilization.
+- We believe in the not-for-profit frame as our organizing principle, to understand theater in the context of its communities, artists, and institutions as an instrument of civilization.

 - We embrace the concepts of open innovation and believe that the theater field will be advanced only through the pooling and sharing of knowledge and resources.

 - We, thus, strive to be a space where people can bring the knowledge and resources they are able to share and to use the knowledge and resources they need.